ROCm/rocSPARSE/docs/how-to/contribute.rst

 Additionally, when adding new routines, these routines must offer enough value to enough users to be deemed worth including.
 Because compile times, binary sizes, and general library complexity are important considerations, we reserve the right to make decisions on whether a proposed routine is too niche or specialized to be worth including.

-Code Structure
+Code structure
 ==============

 The following is the structure of the rocSPARSE library in the GitHub repository.
-A more detailed description of the directory structure can be found in the `rocSPARSE documentation <https://rocm.docs.amd.com/projects/rocSPARSE/en/latest/design.html>`_.
+A more detailed description of the directory structure can be found in the :doc:`rocSPARSE documentation <rocsparse:how-to/design>`.

 The ``library/include/`` directory contains the rocsparse.h header (which itself includes headers defining the public API of rocSPARSE).
 The ``library/include/`` directory also contains the headers for all the rocSPARSE public types.